felixxmulya/bursalens/README.md

-# Indonesia Stock Prediction 📈
+# BursaLens Indonesia Stock Prediction 📈

 A real-time stock price prediction application for Indonesian blue-chip stocks using an LSTM neural network model.
 This app allows users to compare the predicted stock prices with real-time market data.